 - DeviantArt: If you're looking for some more artistic fare for your wall?
 Go to the venue tens of millions of artists use to share their art with the world.
 DeviantArt has it all, from nouveau tableaus to digital renderings to classic paintings.

-Widgets also serve as shortcuts into apps, or better yet into specific functions of an app.
+Widgets can serve as shortcuts into apps, or better yet into specific functions of an app.
 The Google Keep widget lets me access my most recent notes or start a new one without keeping the icon in my dock.
 The Netflix widget can take me to the next episode of my current shows.
-My weather widget can take me to current conditions of one of my forecasts, depending on what I click.
+My weather widget can take me to current conditions or one of my forecasts, depending on what I click.

-5. Make your apps pop — or blend in — with icon packs
+Make your apps pop — or blend in — with icon packs

-6. Can you hear the smartphones ring?
+Sounds: can you hear the smartphones ring?

 - Audacity: Okay, this isn't actually an Android app, it's a desktop program.
-I've made plenty of themes in my day, and I have to say that my best themes usually come from me sampling something from a YouTube video or a track in my music library.
+I've made plenty of themes in my day, and I have to say that my best themes' sounds usually come from me sampling something from a YouTube video or a track in my music library.
 So if you're not finding what you want elsewhere, clip it yourself!

 And remember: sounds can be magical, nostalgic, or downright annoying.
 A co-worker had an Eric Cartman notification tone for two months.
 Every time he got a text, I wanted to throw his phone through the wall.